 Rangeley Lake here we come!

 My sister, the brave soul that she is, agreed to get up at 3 AM to come with me on the fishing trip at Rangeley Lake.

-On our way up, I was staring intently out the window through the fog and darkness, looking for a moose.
-I believe I spotted 2..
-Then again, it was early and I was tired, so it could have just been a tree.
+On our way up, I was staring intently out the window through the fog and darkness, looking for them.
+I believe I spotted 2… Then again, it was early and I was tired, so it could have just been a tree.
 I’m just gonna keep telling myself it was a moose. 😊

 Arriving at the dock, we were so spooked!
 It was quite ominous.
 The thick fog made it near impossible to see anything but the faint silhouette of a boat…